NHS England South West Terms of Reference for the Peninsula Foundation School Committee

 • Communicate with the programmes within the School to ensure that information about Foundation Training Programmes is received regularly and in a timely fashion.

-• Ensure that there are shared and robust quality control processes to support GMC/HEESW quality assurance requirements.
+• Ensure that there are shared and robust quality control processes to support GMC/NHSSW quality assurance requirements.

 Ensure that all information meets the requirements for data protection and confidentiality.